 To maintain agility while accelerating speed to market, organizations have adopted agile development and entrusted AppDev and DevOps teams to deliver on strategic business imperatives.
 A developer, with the click of a button, can automate the build, testing, deployment, operation, and monitoring of new code that may change the world.

-F5 solutions adapt and maintain full efficacy even as attackers retool and evolve to overcome countermeasures without compromising the overall user experience.
+F5 adapt and maintain full efficacy even as attackers retool and evolve to overcome countermeasures without compromising the overall user experience.

-Application development has been transformed and is largely automated, but security remains a manual effort.
+Application development has been transformed and is largely automated, but security remains a highly manual effort.
 Developers and DevOps practitioners outnumber security professionals by as much as 100 to 1.
-Time-to-market pressure has caused friction between application and security teams and created the perception that security is a bottleneck.
+Time-to-market pressure has caused friction between application and security teams, and created the perception that security is a bottleneck.
 This is a serious dilemma that often results in poor testing, process shortcuts, and ineffective oversight.

 At the same time, proliferation of architectures, cloud, and third-party integrations has dramatically increased the threat surface for many organizations.
 Application vulnerabilities like cross-site scripting (XSS) and injection have been prevalent since the dawn of application security more than 20 years ago, yet attackers continue to discover and exploit them at an alarming rate.
-Critical application vulnerabilities are released daily, and attackers quickly weaponize them in automation frameworks that continuously scan the internet to discover and exploit them for monetary gain.
+Critical application vulnerabilities are released daily, and attackers quickly weaponize them in automation frameworks that continuously scan the internet, to discover and exploit them for monetary gain.
 Open source software in particular is plagued with vulnerabilities—some of which are planted by attackers.

-F5 Labs reports that the growing decentralization of application architecture—whether we understand it in terms of third-party widgets, serverless computing or containers, microservices apps, or the increased importance of APIs—raises significant challenges to visibility and security controls that simply weren't there before.
+F5 Labs reports the growing decentralization of application architecture—whether we understand it in terms of third-party widgets, serverless computing or containers, microservices apps, or the increased importance of APIs—raises significant challenges to visibility and security controls that simply weren't there before.